Skip to main content

 Two of three indicators with a strong positive correlation with economic activity, Sales/New Orders and Lead Times saw expansion while Employment signaled contraction.

-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, expanded reaching 53.9 points.
+The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, slipped to 48.8, suggesting expansion.

-On an industry-specific basis, business and technical services and utilities reported strong expansion.
-Construction, durable goods manufacturing, and health care reported moderate growth.
-Oil and gas, transportation and warehousing, and durable goods manufacturing contracted.
+On an industry-specific basis, business and technical services, utilities, health care, and nondurable goods manufacturing reported strong expansion.
+Oil and gas and durable goods manufacturing showed relative weakness.

 The PMI is published monthly by the Institute for Supply Management – Houston and is based on a survey of supply chain executives in the region.
 For additional information, click here.